 St. Clement has recently opened “The Winemaker’s Lounge,” an intimate hospitality room, in the old stone building behind the winery.
 Enjoy single vineyard tastings and pairings here.
 Visit: www.stclement.com

 NOTE: The tasting room and property is currently CLOSED to visitors after the sale of the property and winery to Huneeus Vintners in late 2016.
 The St. Clement brand was NOT sold.
-This property may reopen sometime in 2018.
-We will keep a close eye on operations here and will do a major update to this review once we have word on what will become of this property and what it will be named.
+We do not yet have any information on what will happen to the winery and tasting room.
+As of mid 2018 the hospitality center is undergoing renovation.
+We will continue to keep a close eye on operations here and will do a major update to this review once we have word on what will become of this property and what it will be named.

 We will also follow the St. Clement brand for more details of changes following the sale of their actual winery property.
 It may just become another brand in the Treasury Portfolio (without a winery) and if so we will archive this review.